cryptic-resolver/cr.rb/README.md

 <br>

 This command line tool `cr` is used to **record and explain the cryptic commands, acronyms** in daily life.
-Not only can it be used in computer filed, but also you can use this to manager your own knowledge base easily.
+Not only can it be used in computer filed, but also you can use this to manage your own knowledge base easily.

 <br>